fiduh/k8s/eksctl/README.md

 ## Service Networking

-#### Gateway API (Cilium implementation) (North/South Traffic) - accepting traffic into the cluster.
-This creates an internal NLB (Network Load Balancer) that accepts external traffic from AWS API Gateway
+#### Gateway API (Cilium implementation) (North/South Traffic) - Routes traffic into the cluster from AWS API Gateway.
+This creates a LoadBalancer Service that provisions an internal NLB to accept traffic from API Gateway via VPC link.

 > [!IMPORTANT]
 > Only when using standard mode